 "I am just hoping that it turns into a space that people can go and feel inspired," Ryan says.
 "That people can go and spend time with others in a way that is pure nature."

 The mural will stay up for a year or more, Ryan says.
-The Nazarians have plans to include several outdoor community spaces with local art in the finished development project, they say.
-They hope to create spaces with human connections: "Places where people can gather, interact and get to know each other," Michael Nazarian says.
+The Nazerians have plans to include several outdoor community spaces with local art in the finished development project, they say.
+They hope to create spaces with human connections: "Places where people can gather, interact and get to know each other," Michael Nazerian says.

 The Melba Street mural is just the start.
 They plan to host events including art fairs and concerts in the small plaza in front of the mural.